 Today we have a full day’s game drive in specially adapted 10 seat 4x4 vehicles.
+Experience areas of sweeping savannah, bisected by rivers full of hippos, muddy waterholes lined with animals quenching their thirst, and the bush itself, studded by biscuit-coloured termite mounds.
 There is simply nothing to beat that rising feeling of anticipation and excitement as we enter the nearby park in the half-light of the spectacular African dawn, surrounded by the noise of a unique ‘dawn chorus’.
 Which animal shall we spot first?
 Perhaps an elephant, a family of warthogs or possibly even the elusive cheetah.
 The experienced game rangers know the best tracks and waterholes whilst their stories will amuse, inform and fascinate you.
 Most have lived here all their lives, accumulating a vast wealth of knowledge.
-One minute they can be talking about the constituents of elephant dung and the next about the mating behaviour of hippos or the latest UK football scores!

-We cross back into South Africa in the afternoon and enter KwaZulu-Natal province, staying at the simple three-star Battlefields Lodge for two nights on bed-and-breakfast basis.
+en route.
+We cross back into South Africa in the afternoon and enter Kwazulu Natal province.

 View hotel details

 3* Battlefields Lodge - Dundee